Sarath-Haridas/Capstone_Project_2_Bike_sharing_demand_prediction/README.md

 * #### On Gradient Boosting Regression model, without hyperparameter tuning we got r2 score as 86% on training data and 85% on test data.Our model performed well without hyperparameter tuning.
 * #### After hyperparameter tuning we got r2 score as 93% on training data and 91% on test data,thus we improved the model performance by hyperparameter tuning.

  **Thus Gradient Boosting Regression(GridSearchCV) and Random forest gives good r2 scores.
-We can deploy this models.**
+We can deploy these models.**